 It’s an hour and a quarter by coach from Innsbruck airport to Mayrhofen.
 That’s quick by Alpine standards, although there is always the risk that Innsbruck airport will be closed by snow or low cloud (in which case you’ll probably fly to Verona or Munich and the transfer will take three to four hours).

-Mayrhofen’s 159km is more than enough for many skiers
+Mayrhofen’s ski area is more than enough for many people

 Mayrhofen’s mid-sized ski area is packed with variety.
 It’s particularly good for beginners, freestylers, and anyone who likes their pistes steep.
 After fresh snow, the off-piste skiing here is excellent too, though it’s also very avalanche prone.
 Hiring a guide is strongly recommended.